-Welcome to the first episode of the Specialist Stories podcast, sharing with you stories of specialists from every field to give you the information you need to make sure you make the most informed decision possible when it comes to choosing your specialty.
+Welcome to the first episode of the Specialist Stories podcast, sharing with you stories of specialists from every medical field.
+We give you the information you need to make sure you can make the most informed decision possible when it comes to choosing your specialty.

-In this week’s episode, Ryan talks with Dr. Michelle Hure, a dermatopathologist who has her own solo practice in her community.
+In this week’s episode, I talk with Dr. Michelle Hure, a dermatopathologist who has her own solo practice in her community.

 When Michelle knew she wanted to be a dermatologist:

-- From an interest in trauma surgery to dermatopathology
+- She went from an interest in trauma surgery to dermatopathology.

 - Changing people’s lives and curing cancer